matanox/clojure-tutorial/readme.md

 Other than facilitating Java interop, clojure is not object oriented.
 Object Orientation is just one way to model the world and clojure provides for a more natural way of managing state, which we will arrive at later.
 But we can use any Java object as shown above, building on top existing Java libraries.

-Similarly to Java interop, when using [clojurescript](https://github.com/clojure/clojurescript), we can also use javascript native functions and javascript libraries:
+Similarly to Java interop, when using [clojurescript](https://github.com/clojure/clojurescript), we can also use javascript native functions and javascript libraries.
+For example:
 ```
 (.log js/console "Hello World!") ; accessing stuff available in javascript global scope
 (js/console.log "Hello World!")  ; same, using further-sugared form